laijuraju/roundUp/README.md

 future adventures.

 # To Build & Run
 mvn clean build will run all generate an executable JAR.
-Before that you need to set up the application.property with appropriate Bearer token.
+Before that you need to set up the application.property with the appropriate Bearer token.

 # Development
-I attempted to construct the resource in accordance with the current Starling API standards, which I discovered in your Swagger documentation at Starling API Docs.
-The round up function will invoke by calling the a rest api.
+I attempted to construct the resource following the current Starling API standards, which I discovered in your Swagger documentation at Starling API Docs.
+The round-up function will invoke by calling the rest API.

 Example :

 curl --location --request PUT 'localhost:8080/api/v2/account/roundUp' \
 --header 'Content-Type: application/json' \
 --data-raw '{
-    "accountUID": "a970f26c-c8f1-4a3b-90ef-4e26018eef3e",
+    "accountUID": "bbccbbcc-bbcc-bbcc-bbcc-bbccbbccbbcc",
-    "savingGoal": "3a9d12d8-9af6-4997-bc9a-8b7261a6aef7",
+    "savingGoal": "bbccbbcc-bbcc-bbcc-bbcc-bbccbbccbbcc",
     "minTimestamp": "2022-03-11T04:21:33.575Z",
     "maxTimestamp": "2022-04-11T04:21:33.575Z"
 }'